kosilord/Pasjans/README.md

 You won the game when you get all cards on stacks 8-11.

-There is function to save as to load game from txt file.
+There is function " save as " to save game progress.

 But first initiation is made by taking cards from csv file.